Xilinx/video-sdk/docs/include/c_apis/xma_encoder_plugin_api.rst

 The Xilinx video encoder is configured using a combination of standard XMA encoder properties and custom encoder parameters, both of which are specified using a :c:struct:`XmaEncoderProperties` data structure.

 To facilitate application development, Xilinx recommends working with a simplified data structure from which the required :c:struct:`XmaEncoderProperties` can be populated using a specialized function.
-A reusable example of this can found in the :url_to_repo:`examples/xma/transcode/include/xlnx_transcoder_xma_props.h` and :url_to_repo:`examples/xma/transcode/src/xlnx_transcoder_xma_props.c` files of the sample XMA transcoder application.
+A reusable example of this can found in the :url_to_repo:`examples/xma/transcoder/lib/include/xlnx_transcoder_xma_props.h` and :url_to_repo:`examples/xma/transcoder/lib/src/xlnx_transcoder_xma_props.c` files of the XMA transcoder example application.

 |